martinm43/stroman/README.md

 total wins.

 2. mcss
-Calculates the playoff odds using wildcard and head to head wins
+Calculates the playoff odds for each team, accounting for wildcards (but not accounting for end of season tie logic)

 3. mcss.h
 Header file containing necessary classes, functions, and structures